dsc-courses/dsc10-2021-fa/syllabus.md

 Since this is a large class, we will break up students into smaller teams to simulate the environment of a small class within the big one.
 This will be an opportunity for you to get to know the people on your team and the tutor assigned to mentor your team.
 For data science majors (minors), it will be valuable to form connections with people in your major (minor) who have common interests, and perhaps down the road you'll pursue a project together or work as teammates in another data science course.

 You will be placed into a team with students from your assigned lecture, and each team will be assigned a tutor as a mentor to oversee the team and help answer questions.
-Your team assignment is available here (TBD), sorted by PID.
+[Your team assignment is available here, sorted by PID](../resources/teams.pdf).

 Within our Campuswire discussion board, each team will have a private chatroom.
 We ask that you first post questions to your team's chatroom before posting on the main discussion board.
 If your question gets resolved within the chatroom, great!
 If not, then feel free to post to the main discussion board.
 Research shows that discussion boards work best with moderate size discussion groups, and we encourage you to be an active participant on Campuswire!